 The LDC administers an economic development loan program with the primary objective of stimulating the City's economic base in order to create new job opportunities.
-Loans are made to eligible borrowers meeting targeted economic criteria at market interest rates, ranging from 4.25% to 5.75%.
+Loans are made to eligible borrowers meeting targeted economic criteria at market interest rates, currently 5% on the loan administered by the LDC.
 Loans made under the program are generally collateralized by machinery, equipment, or real property of the borrower.
 Certain loans require fixed monthly payments while others are due in one lump sum payment.